Prag8855/aab/content/guides/public-transit.md

 Rent a car for a few days with [Sixt](/out/sixt), [Avis](https://www.avis.de/), [Budget](https://www.budget.de/) or [Europcar](https://www.europcar.de/de-de).
 [RentalCars.com](https://www.rentalcars.com/en/) can help you find a rental car.

 You need a valid driving licence to use those services.
-Car sharing services don't always accept non-EU licences, because they're only valid for 6 months after you move to Germany.
+Car sharing services don't always accept non-EU licences, because they are only valid for 6 months after you move to Germany.

 ### Call a taxi